- October Winners

 Are you an Australian Charity, not-for-profit or community group?

 Register for free here .
-Once you’re registered, tell your supporters to vote and donate to you and you could be sharing in $30k this year, plus gaining valuable national exposure as part of Australia’s Biggest Giving Circle.
+Once you’re registered, ask your supporters to vote for you and you could be sharing in $30k this year, plus gaining valuable national exposure as part of Australia’s Biggest Giving Circle.
 And it doesn’t matter how big or small you are, we’ve set aside prizes for grassroots charities.

 Our Giving Circle can support Medical Charities